HTML Elements

 $el->removeAttribute('alt');

-The value of an attribute does not have to be only a string, logical values for logical attributes can also be used:
+The value of an attribute doesn't have to be just a string; boolean values can be used for boolean attributes:

 $checkbox = Html::el('input')->type('checkbox');